openshift-labs/learn-katacoda/operatorframework/go-operator-memcached/intro.md

 9. After you are satisifed with your work, run some Makefile commands to build and generate the Operator Deployment manifests.
 10. Optionally add additional APIs and Controllers using the SDK CLI.

-## PodSet Operator
+## Memcached Operator

-In this tutorial, we will create an Operator called a PodSet.
-A PodSet is a simple Controller/Operator that manages pods.
+In this tutorial, we will create an Operator called a Memcached.
+A Memcached is a simple Controller/Operator that will do the following :

+1. Create a Memcached Deployment if it doesn't exist
+2. Ensure that the Deployment size is the same as specified by the Memcached CR spec
+3. Update the Memcached CR status using the status writer with the names of the CR's pods

-A user provides a number of pods specified in `spec.replicas`.
-The PodSet also conveniently outputs the name of all Pods currently controlled by the PodSet in the `status.PodNames` field.
+A user provides a number of Deployment size specified in `spec.replicas`.
+The Memcached also conveniently outputs the status of all Pods currently controlled by the Memcached in the `status.Memcached` field.

 Let's begin!